Bio1M/Bio1M.github.io/_posts/2017-10-31-1_midterm.md

 slug: 1_midterm
 ---

 * Early versions of the test, key and scantron key had two of the questions scrambled.
 This means the original scantron mark was wrong.
 My apologies (JD).
-[New versions](/midterm1.html) have now been posted, and new marks are on their way.
+[Corrected tests and keys have now been posted,](/midterm1.html) and new marks are on their way.

 * I have judged two of the questions to be too hard.
 These have been converted to _bonus questions_, meaning you get extra points for getting them right.
 Therefore, the best possible mark on the MC part of midterm 1 is 30/28.